caiosabadin/notes/sass/tutorial.md

     property: value;
 }
 ```
 There is another syntax available.
+To work with it, files must be saved as .sass instead of .scss.

 In the same manner of Ruby or Python, blocks are not demarcated by curly brackets, solely by identation, and no semicolon is placed at the ending of the properties' declaration.